LL-Pengfei/CS1010-AY1819S1-Personal/docs/15-array.md

 // marks[8] and marks[9] are both initialized to 0
 ```

-Note that, after declaration, we can no longer using this technique to reinitialized or initialize the array.
+Note that, after the declaration, we can no longer using this technique to reinitialized or initialize the array.

 ```C
 long marks[10];